Sport Psychology – A Brief History

 It should be noted that a close look at the History of Sport Psychology shows very little interest in exercise psychology.

 Pioneers of sport psychology were mainly focused on performance.
 From their point of view, their population of interest was already very physically active.
-Any ‘advice’ pertaining to physical training should come from experts in fields such as exercise physiology.
+Any ‘advice’ about physical training should come from experts in exercise physiology and related fields.

 Exercise psychology is essentially (should be) a branch of health psychology.
 It’s all about using psychological methods to increase physical activity.
 The typical client of an exercise psychologist might be a sedentary adult.
 Someone who has failed to become active after seeing an exercise physiologist.